We Change Lives

 - A student may use the educational institution’s resolution procedure (i.e. make a report to the Title IX Coordinator on campus) to make a report.

-- Student Health Services on campus does report aggregate data (non-identifiable), but staff are not required to report, without the student’s consent, incidents of sexual violence to the university in a way that identifies the student.
+- Student Health Services on campus does report aggregate data (non-identifiable), but the staff is not required to report, without the student’s consent, incidents of sexual violence to the university in a way that identifies the student.

 Who do I contact if I have questions regarding Title IX or want to report a suspected violation?